Jonestown: Before mass migration

 As five hundred members began the construction of Jonestown, the Temple encouraged more to relocate to the settlement.
 Jones saw Jonestown as both a "socialist paradise" and a "sanctuary" from media scrutiny.
 Jones reached an agreement to guarantee that Guyana would permit Temple members' mass migration.
 To do so, he stated that they were "skilled and progressive," showed off an envelope he claimed contained $500,000 and stated that he would invest most of the group's assets in Guyana.
 The relatively large number of immigrants to Guyana overwhelmed the government's small but stringent immigration infrastructure in a country where immigrants had outweighed locals.
-Guyanese immigration procedures were compromised to inhibit the departure of Temple defectors and curtail the visas of Temple opponents.
+Guyanese immigration procedures were compromised to inhibit the departure of Temple defectors and curtail visas of Temple opponents.

 Jonestown was held up as a benevolent communist community, with Jones stating: "I believe we're the purest communists there are."
-Jones' wife, Marceline, described Jonestown as "dedicated to live for socialism, total economic and racial and social equality.
+Jones's wife, Marceline, described Jonestown as "dedicated to live for socialism, total economic and racial and social equality.
 We are here living communally."
 Jones wanted to construct a model community and claimed that Burnham "couldn't rave enough about us, the wonderful things we do, the project, the model of socialism."
-He did not permit members to leave Jonestown without his express prior permission.
+But he did not permit members to leave Jonestown without his express prior permission.

 The Temple established offices in Georgetown and conducted numerous meetings with Burnham and other Guyanese officials.
 In 1976, Temple member Michael Prokes requested that Burnham receive Jones as a foreign dignitary along with other "high ranking U.S. officials."
 Jones traveled to Guyana with Dymally to meet with Burnham and Guyanese Foreign Affairs Minister Fred Willis.
 In that meeting, Dymally agreed to pass on the message to the U.S. State Department that Guyana wanted to keep an open door to cooperation with the U.S. He followed up that meeting with a letter to Burnham stating that Jones was "one of the finest human beings" and that Dymally was "tremendously impressed" by his visit to Jonestown.

 Temple members took pains to stress their loyalty to Burnham's People's National Congress Party.
 One Temple member, Paula Adams, became romantically involved with Laurence "Bonny" Mann, Guyana's ambassador to the U.S. Jones bragged about other female Temple members he referred to as "public relations women" giving all for the cause in Jonestown.
 Burnham's wife Viola was also a strong advocate of the Temple.

-Later, Burnham stated that Guyana allowed the Temple to operate in the manner it did on the references of Moscone, Mondale and Rosalynn Carter.
-He also said that, when Deputy Minister Ptolemy Reid traveled to Washington, D.C. in September 1977 to sign the Panama Canal Treaties, Mondale, by this point the U.S. Vice President, asked him, "How's Jim?", which indicated to Reid that Mondale had a personal interest in Jones' well-being.
+Later, Burnham stated that Guyana allowed the Temple to operate in the manner it did based on the references of Moscone, Mondale and Rosalynn Carter.
+He also said that, when Deputy Minister Ptolemy Reid traveled to Washington, D.C. in September 1977 to sign the Panama Canal Treaties, Mondale, by this point the U.S. Vice President, asked him, "How's Jim?", which indicated to Reid that Mondale had a personal interest in Jones's well-being.